 Intro – what is a consolidation?

 Consolidations happen either during trending market phases or before a new trend.
-A consolidation is a period of sideways price movement.
-There are different consolidation patterns as we will see later: sideways ranges or triangle shaped consolidations.
+There are different consolidation patterns as we will see later: sideways ranges, wedges, double/triple tops or triangle shaped consolidations, just to name a few.

-All consolidations represent a period in which markets pause, where indecision about the next price move exist and where traders position themselves for the next move.
-Consolidation periods are necessary and trends without proper consolidations often lead to unsustainable price moves.
+All consolidations represent a period in which the markets pause, where indecision about the next price move exist and where traders position themselves for the next move.
+Consolidation periods are necessary for accumulation and distribution as well because the “big” players use those to get into their larger positions

 We distinguish between three consolidation patterns: sideways ranges, downward or upward sloping ranges (also called flags), or triangular consolidations (triangles, wedges and pennants).
 We will take a brief look at each pattern before exploring how to trade consolidation patterns.